 @jrhimself302 / Instagram

 Located in northern Delaware, this park has about 4 miles in hiking trails and takes you through 130 acres of meadows and woodlands.
-You may also spot hummingbirds, butterflies, and other creatures along the way.
+You may also bring your dog along to spot hummingbirds, butterflies, and other creatures along the way.

 Florida National Scenic Trail – Florida